Back to the main page of ENGIE's vigilance plan

 To ensure compliance with all of its human rights commitments and to meet French and international requirements, the Group relies on different cross-functional policies and policies specific to certain issues, particularly the human rights policy.
-The health and safety, CSR, and purchasing policies complement the human rights policy, covering specific commitments that fall within their particular scope.
+The health and safety, security, CSR, and purchasing policies complement the human rights policy, covering specific commitments that fall within their particular scope.

 Today, the Group vigilance plan, adopted in 2018 as required by the French law on the duty of vigilance of parent companies and ordering companies, aims to identify and avoid serious harm to people and the environment.

 The Group exercises vigilance by identifying and managing any risks to people that arise from its activities.
 The vigilance approach is guided by the UN Guiding Principles and French law on the duty of vigilance of parent companies and ordering companies.

 The human rights policy calls for vigilance processes at the Group level and at the operational level to ensure that human rights risks are managed as part of all activities, in particular:

 - Annual risk analysis: the risk of human rights violations is seen as a major risk for ENGIE.
 As a result, all operational entities must ensure that the Group's commitments are being respected: human rights violation risks (related to forced labor, human trafficking, child labor, freedom of association, right to collective bargaining, equal remuneration, discrimination, security forces, harassment & violence in the workplace, working conditions, housing conditions of workers, etc.) must be evaluated annually, and corrective action plans must be established for any identified risks.

 - Risk assessment for any new activities: any new project, any new business relationship that arises from the development of a new activity or from starting business in a new country, must be subject to a preliminary human rights risk analysis.